The Truth About Barndominiums: Debunking Common Misconceptions

 Pro Tip: When you approach your lender – Instead of asking for a loan to build a barndominium, tell them you need a loan for a “custom-designed, post-frame home with steel roofing and siding“.

-In addition, have a plot of land in mind (or already owned), a set of plans, and an estimated budget.
+Before you approach a lender, have a plot of land in mind (or already owned), a set of plans, and an estimated budget.

 Lenders need to know your mortgage ceiling and understand what the finished product will look like before an appraisal can be completed.